prakharmrsl/easypcceo.github.io/pages/best-gaming-speakers/best-gaming-speakers.md

 **6.** If you're looking for top of the line audio, the Logitech Z906 is a gaming speaker set to keep your eye on.

-The speakers are powered by 500 watts of power all the way up to a monstrous 1000 watts.
+The speakers are powered by 500 watts all the way up to a monstrous 1000 watts.
 You'll shake windows with these powerful speakers!

 You can connect up to 6 devices, switching between devices at will.